-Joshua Tree.
-A massive terrarium of saguaro cacti, sagebrush and yuccas as far as the eye can see.
-Stand-alone rock formations resemble giant, hunched orcs; off in the distance, mountains line the horizon like buried Stegosaurus backs.
-There is nothing quite like the colors of the desert here—a searing, blue-gold palette that immediately washes the mind clean.
+We are in Joshua Tree.
+A massive terrarium of saguaro cacti, sagebrush and yuccas as far as the eye can see, where rock formations resemble giant, hunched orcs, and in the distance, a spiny ridge of mountains line the horizon.
+There is nothing quite like the colors of the desert here—a searing, blue-gold palette that scours the mind clean.

-We roll through a nearby campground, where people have pitched tents and parked trailers and vans in the convenient shade of giant boulders.
-Climbers swathed in ropes and carabiners trudge past, enormous crash pads cinched to their backs.
+We roll through a nearby campground, where people have pitched tents and parked trailers in the shade of giant boulders.
+Climbers swathed in ropes and carabiners trudge past, crash pads cinched to their backs.
 Hikers bound from flat-topped boulders and become neon blips in the sagebrush.
-High on a sunny precipice, a woman in yoga regalia meditates, beaming and cross-legged.
+I look up and spy a woman in yoga regalia meditating on a sunny precipice.

-Around the bend, a man stands atop an outcropping.
-He is wearing a long, black trench coat (an odd choice for the sweltering, eighty-degree weather) and glares down at passersby as he chain-smokes.
-I am drawn into a grim preoccupation with the man’s strangeness, his unbelonging.
-Before I can stop myself, I imagine the slim, dark barrel of an AR-15 poking out from beneath his mercenary-style cloak.
+Around the bend, there is a man standing on an outcropping.
+He is wearing a long, black trench coat (an odd choice for the sweltering, eighty-degree weather) and chain smokes as he glares down at passersby.
+I have a grim preoccupation with his strangeness, his unbelonging.
+Before I can stop myself, I imagine the dark barrel of an AR-15 poking out from beneath his mercenary-style cloak.

-I wrinkle my face; send the thought away.
+I make a face; send the thought away.

-He is most likely doing nothing more than having a smoke as he exercises his right to wear climate-adverse clothes.
-But my Chicken Little-ish mind has already run ahead, careening into unreality.
+He is most likely doing nothing more than having a smoke as he exercises his right to wear climate-adverse clothes, but my mind has already run ahead, careening into unreality.
 These times are threaded with panic.
-The slightest snatch of headline makes my heart stumble over itself in dread.
+The slightest snatch of headline pulls my heart into a knot.

 It irks me that even here, in the heart of nature—a place that I have always found peace—I feel afraid.
 I’m fed up with this fear.
-I want the desert sun to draw it out, burn it to chaff, spirit it off on the wind.
+I ask the desert sun to draw it out, burn it to chaff, to spirit it off on the wind.

 When we drop into the Imperial Valley we are met by a dozen aptly-named washes—Smoke Tree Wash, Fried Liver Wash, Sy Wash, Fink Wash, Wister Wash, Sand Wash, Salt Wash, Gravel Wash, Bug Wash, Cat Tail Wash, Marshy Wash, Deep Wash.

-The vineyards lining the valley are bookended by colorful crops—groves of oranges and lemons, the ivory lace of almond trees, fields of red and green peppers.
+The vineyards lining the valley are edged by colorful crops—orange and lemon groves, the ivory lace of almond trees, fields of red and green peppers.

-We pull off by the side of the road and I step beneath a giant date tree.
-The scent of fresh earth wafts from its trunl like a wave of memory and my senses tunnel into the past—spring days in my Vashon Island garden, the sweet soil after a Midwestern rainstorm, Death Valley in August, when the tiniest wisp of wind is reason to rejoice.
+We stop by the side of the road and I stand beneath a giant date tree.
+The scent of earth wafts from its trunk and my senses tunnel into the past—spring days in our Vashon Island garden, the sweet soil after a Midwestern rainstorm, Death Valley in August, when the tiniest wisp of wind is reason to rejoice.

-The Salton Sea is a giant lake that was accidentally created in 1905 when irrigation canals were dug between the Colorado River and the Imperial valley.
-The waters flowed in steadily for two years, finally creating the modern sea.
+As for the Salton Sea—it is a giant lake that was accidentally created in 1905 when irrigation canals were dug between the Colorado River and the Imperial valley.
+The waters flowed in steadily for two years, eventually creating the modern sea.

 We stop at the State Park and marvel that we are on the edge of a body of water that is two-hundred feet below sea level.
 I parry odd, nonsensical stabs of panic.
 How is the ocean not spilling over top of us?
 Drowning us like cereal in a bowl?

-Further south, Bombay Beach sits on the lake’s eastern shore.
+Further south, the community of Bombay Beach sits on the lake’s eastern shore.
 The name has a bright, exotic lilt.
 Yet, when we arrive, we find that it is essentially a ramshackle clutch of buildings cordoned inside a rectangle of piled-earth dikes.

 Finally, we spy movement—an old man walking out his front door.
-A few houses down, a pair of elderly women chat over a fence.
-A second man veers toward us cartoonishly on a bike (a singular rig featuring a gigantic banana seat and long, ape-hanger handlebars).
-As he passes, he slows to stare in at us, head cocked at an angle like a curious dog.
+A few houses down, two women chat over a fence.
+A second man, on a bike with a banana seat and long, ape-hanger handlebars, veers toward us cartoonishly.
+Head cocked curiously, he stares at us as he passes.
 I wave.
-He does not.
+His eyes widen.

 We leave oddly unsatisfied; unsure of what, exactly, we expected.
 We have seen a total of four people, which leaves only 291 Bombay Beach residents unaccounted for.
 What do they do?
 Where did they come from?
 What keeps them here?

-Along the highway toward Niland, there is not much in the way of scenery, but there is life.
-The road is a conga line of long-haul trucks.
-Small, white egret-ish birds tiptoe across fields as migrant workers toil in rows of leafy greens—kale, romaine, cilantro, and parsley.
+Along the highway toward Niland, the road is a conga line of long-haul trucks.
+White, egret-ish birds tiptoe across the fields where migrant workers toil in leafy rows of kale, romaine, cilantro, and parsley.

-We veer south and encounter increasing numbers of border patrol trucks.
+We turn south and notice the large numbers of border patrol trucks.

 “What are they doing up here?”
 We wonder aloud, ogling them as we pass.
 The men in the trucks look crisp and serious in their olive shirts and dark glasses, radios clipped to their sleeves.

 Suddenly, we realize it’s we who are “down there”.
-We are skirting the limits of the town of Calexico, near the Mexican border.
-Part of me wants to keep going, to cross over.
+We are skirting the city limits of Calexico, near the Mexican border.
+A very real part of us wants to keep going, to cross over.
 Go on the lam!
 Or at least, see the border from this side, from the ground.
-To envision how ugly and barbaric it would look to have a massive wall running the full length of our countries.
+To envision how ugly and barbaric it would look to have a massive wall running the length of our countries.

-We turn back, find our way north on 86, and head for Kane Springs.
-Along the way, signs clamor: Salt-Free Water Vendor!
+We turn north on 86 and head for Kane Springs.
+Along the way, peeling billboards clamor: Salt-Free Water Vendor!
 Clean Dirt!
 Adult XXX Shop!
 Date Shakes!
 Hand-Delivered Gravel!

 We roll through what’s left.
 Down by the water, furniture is strewn around a fire pit.
-The sun sets, pink and tepid across a rocky lot where cats patrol weedy ditches.
+The sun sets across a rocky lot where cats patrol the ditches.
 Across the way—the busted, concrete facade of “Our Place Saloon” stares out like a bewildered, fist-punched face.

 On the back wall of the still-operating MoneyGram building, however there is a surprise—the black and white mural of a woman entwined with rattlesnakes.
 Or, perhaps she is the rattlesnake?
-Whomever is who, whatever it means, it’s a breath-taking piece of art.
+Whomever is what, and whatever it means, it’s a breath-taking piece of art.

 The drive has taken over half a day.
-As we make our way north, the peach sky washes into a fertile blueness.
+As we drive north, the peach sky washes into a fertile blue.
 On the Salton Sea’s western shore, stanchions of palms ripple beneath a pinprick of white moon—a picture postcard of a desert oasis thriving beyond the limits of civilization.
 Or, the border of a lost kingdom, a disappeared dream.

 Hoped for, done and gone.